hypothesis/h-assets/README.md

 To get a list of asset URLs for assets in a bundle, use the `urls` method of the asset `Environment`.
-A common pattern is to expose these methods as global helpers in the templating engine being used to generate HTML responses.
+A common pattern is to expose these methods as global helpers in the templating environment being used to generate HTML responses.
 For example, in a project using `pyramid_jinja2`:

 ```py